ThomasRooney/Android-Buck-Boilerplate/README.md

 # Getting started

 To get started, you need `ant`, which is required to build `buck`.
-Once that's done, run this sequence of commands to download the three dependencies
+Once that's done, run the following sequence of commands to download the three dependencies.

+If you're not using the `ndk`, you don't have to run the `./scripts/get-android-ndk.sh` shell script.

 	./scripts/get-buck.sh
 	./scripts/get-android-sdk.sh
 	./scripts/get-android-ndk.sh

-Then, running this command configures for android-16 and android-8.
-Have a look at this file to change it for your target Please note, this accepts all the android sdk licences, so it's rather recommended to have a look at what you're agreeing to.
+Then, running this command configures the sdk for android-16 and android-8.
+Have a look at this file to change it for your target
+Please note, this accepts all the android sdk licences, so it's rather recommended to have a look at what you're agreeing to.
+Also, it is recommended that this script is run twice, as for some reason not all the dependencies are always downloaded on single run.

 	./scripts/configure-sdk.sh

-The local.properties file in the root directory must also be updated with absoloute paths, so running this script generates that
+There must be a local.properties file in the root directory that has absoloute paths to the dependencies, so running this script generates that for you.

 	./scripts/configure-local.sh

-At this point, `buck` and the android ndk and sdk are fully set up for your system.
+At this point, `buck` and the android sdk/ndk are fully set up for your system.

 Running this next command produces keys used to sign the .apk, so it can be installed on a device.